 Market risk includes price risk, foreign exchange rate risk and interest rate risk.
 Variety WA's exposure to market risk is the financial risk of changes with respect to interest rates.
-Variety WA has no exposure to price risk or foreign exchange rate risk.
+Variety WA is exposed to price risk on its managed fund investment and utilise a recognised fund manager to manage this risk.
+Variety WA has no exposure to foreign exchange rate risk.